DragoniteSpam-GameMaker-Tutorials/3DTutorial20DirectionalLightingShaders/readme.md

-# 3D in Game Maker Studio 2 - Fog Shaders
+# 3D in Game Maker Studio 2 - Directional Lighting Shaders

-Have you ever wanted something like Unity's Time class in GameMaker?
-Probably not, but if you have, here's a solution!
+Last time I talked about using fog to add some depth to a 3D scene.
+Now it's time to start working on proper lighting!

 Video tutorial: